Why do i call USA backwards, toxic and stupid in politics?

 USA only had and has 2 right wing parties

 With out a left wing USA ended up with 2 right wing parties .This is reflected in the colours of the political parties .
-The color red, symbolising blood of workers , is typically associated with socialism and labor movements in Europe and other western countries , carries no similar connotation in the U.S. Instead, both dominant political parties in the U.S. — the Democrats and Republicans — are rooted in capitalist, center-to-right ideologies, and neither has a clear foundation based on workers’ movements.
+The color red, symbolising blood of workers , is typically associated with socialism and labor movements in Europe and other western countries.
+But carries no similar connotation in the U.S. Instead, both dominant political parties in the U.S. — the Democrats and Republicans — are rooted in capitalist, right wing ideologies, and neither has a clear foundation based on workers’ movements.
 In essence, the U.S. has two right-wing parties that differ on specific social issues but largely support free-market capitalism, leaving little room for a genuinely socialist or worker-based left-wing party.
-Their colors were only settled in a TV debate in 2000 and the are back the front to the ret of the west blue being democats slightly left of the republicans who are red.. here
+Their colors were only settled in a TV debate in 2000 by a coin toss and they are back to front to the ret of the west blue being democrats slightly left of the republicans who are red. here

 The democrat party was the party of slavery while the republican party under Lincoln freed the slaves (thou he said he wouldnt if he could help it) .
 100 years later it was democrats who passed the civil rights act (specifically for black people rights) and later Republicans under Nixon began racist campaigning in his "southern strategy" to get elected and began the drug war , completely switching roles